surojitsantra/expense-management/README.md

 # Getting Started with Create React App

-This app is for practice React app.
+This app used for managing the expenses build with React app library.
 It will perform to manage the user expeses and filterring the expenses with date wise.

 Runs the app using brelow link.